rohit-bindal/rohit-bindal/README.md

 - 🤝 Successful Contributions in [Hacktober Fest 2019](https://hacktoberfest.digitalocean.com/) presented by Digital Ocean and DEV
 - ✅ Workshop of Artificial Intelligence and Machine Learning organinsed by IIT Bhubaneswar
 - 💬 Ask me about anything, I will be happy to help
-- 📫 Leave a mail: rohitbindal29@gmail.com
+- 📫 How to reach me?
+Leave a mail: rohitbindal29@gmail.com

 &nbsp;